InfinityIntegral/SGEXTN/README.md

 ## What to expect...
 - [ ] C++ primitives extensions
-	- [ ] SGXColourRGBA (RGBA representation of a colour with 8 bits per channel, wraps uint)
+	- [ ] SGXColourRGBA (RGBA representation of a colour with 8 bits per channel, wraps unsigned int)
-	- [ ] SGXColourHSLA (HSLA representation of a colour with 8 bits per channel, wraps uint)
+	- [ ] SGXColourHSLA (HSLA representation of a colour with 8 bits per channel, contains 4 floats)
 	- [ ] SGXIdentifier (GUID with automatic registering, wraps QUuid)
 	- [ ] SGXVector2 (a struct of 2 SGXFloats for 2D vectors)
 	- [ ] SGXTimeStamp (a long long representing time since 19650809 120000)